A Double Machine Learning Approach to Combining Experimental and Observational Data: Student Teacher Achievement Ratio (STAR) Project

 \subsection{Data Description}

 Project STAR (Student-Teacher Achievement Ratio) was a three-phase experiment designed to study the effect of class-size on short and long-term student performance \citep{project_star_data,mosteller2014tennessee}.
 The project was run across 79 schools in the state of Tennessee across inner-city (17), urban (8), sub-urban (16), and rural (38) areas.
 A single cohort of students was studied within each school for four years.
 Within each STAR school, students in the study cohort were randomly assigned to one of three treatment arms: a small class (13 to 17 students), a regular class (22 to 25 students), or a regular class with a full-time teacher aide.
 Teachers were randomized across the treatment arms.
 The treatment arm was fixed for students who moved between STAR schools during the duration of the study.
 However, some students participated in the study for fewer than four years if they moved to a non-STAR study school.
-The student's gender, race, birth year, birth month, and free-lunch status were collected to look for any systematic bias.
-The primary study did not find any evidence of systematic bias.
+The student's gender, race, birth year, birth month, and free-lunch status were collected to look for any systematic difference between treatment arms.
+The primary study did not find any evidence of systematic differences across treatment arms on observable characteristics --- providing evidence against systematic failures in the randomization process, though balance on unobservables cannot be directly verified.
 Student performance was measured once a year, from 1986 to 1989, using standardized achievement tests, which included norm-references and criterion-referenced tests.
 Norm-referenced tests included Stanford achievement tests (SAT) which were developed by the Psychological Corporation.
 These tests are composed of separate reading, mathematics, and listening portions for grades K through 3.
 The observational comparison group for the study included 1780 students across grades 1 to 3 from 21 schools which were located within the same 13 districts as STAR schools.
 This was done to ensure a level of similarity between the comparison schools and the STAR schools in their respective districts.
 The same achievement tests were administered in 1987, 1988, and 1989.